 On this episode of “Story in the Public Square,” Norman discusses the importance of urban farming in our world today, and outlines her journey to advocating for homegrown food and her television show, “Homegrown.”

 “Story in the Public Square” broadcasts each week on public television stations across the United States.
 A full listing of the national television distribution is available at this link.
 In Rhode Island and southeastern New England, the show is broadcast on Rhode Island PBS on Sundays at 11:00 a.m. and is rebroadcast Thursdays at 7:30 p.m.
-An audio version of the program airs Saturdays at 8:30 a.m., 2:30 p.m.
-ET, and Sundays at 2:30 p.m.
+An audio version of the program airs Saturdays at 8:30 a.m. and 7:30 p.m.
+ET, Sundays at 4:30 a.m., 2:30 p.m., 9:30 p.m.
 ET on SiriusXM’s popular P.O.T.U.S.
 (Politics of the United States), channel 124.
-“Story in the Public Square” is a partnership between the Pell Center and The Providence Journal.
-The initiative aims to study, celebrate and tell stories that matter
+“Story in the Public Square” is a project of the Pell Center at Salve Regina University.
+The initiative aims to study, celebrate and tell stories that matter.